UWP-Bonfire/bonfire-backend/blueprint.md

       - `useAuth.js`: A hook for managing user authentication state.
       - `useFriends.js`: A hook for fetching and managing the user's friends list.
       - `useFriendRequests.js`: A hook for managing friend requests.
+      - `useChat.js`: A hook for managing chat messages and user profiles.
   - `css/`: Contains all CSS stylesheets.
     - `Home.css`: Styles for the landing page.
     - `Auth.css`: Styles for the authentication forms.